TheEvergreenStateCollege/upper-division-cs-24-25/tps-24au/week-06/TPS-HW-06.md

 Provide a sketch or argument in English why your solution is $O(n^2)$ , especially if you believe yours is $o(n^2)$ , such as linear time or $O(n \log n)$.

 Commit and push your solution into GitHub.

+Submit the URL of your commit in Canvas, and a screenshot of your Kattis submission showing any progress from last time for LRS.